 As before, the important thing is to always read and understand the detail before taking out a policy.
 That way you're comfortable with what’s covered and what’s not.

 Another thing to think about is the claims service.
 This isn’t something people tend to think about when buying insurance.
 However, if something goes wrong, it will be at the front of your mind.

 Under-estimating the value of your things or the number of rooms in your house may make your policy a little cheaper.
-But it’s an unnecessary risk as it could lead to your claim being reduced or even rejected.
+But it’s an unnecessary risk, which could lead to your claim being reduced or even rejected.